Loading

 The bookkeeping features are top-notch.
 In addition to basic invoices and expenses, you can also create purchase orders, file expense claims, and print checks.
 All these features are peppered with reports and local dashboards to help you see what's going on with your business.

 Xero has its own app store, allowing you to integrate it with hundreds of apps across many categories.
 From the automotive industry to tourism, there's a lot to explore and to help you connect Xero to every part of your business.
 And if you don't find what you need, Zapier has you covered: connect Xero to Zapier, so you can integrate Xero with thousands of other apps.
-Here are some examples.
+Here are some examples, or you can read more about how to automate Xero.

 Xero pricing: Paid plans start at $13/month.
 To get the project tracking, you'll need the $65/month Established plan.